AkritMannSingh/PyToolkit/README.md

 # 🔤 Letter Detective

-A Python-based character recognition system that identifies and classifies English alphabets using various computational techniques.
+A Python-based character recognition system that identifies English alphabets is vowel or not(Simple Mini Project).